 What does a Registered Nurse do?

-It is important that registered nurses stay up to date with any new technology and tools, as these skills help provide patients and families with the best care and also help to support the physician with the care of the patient.
-Some registered nurses go on to attain a leadership position, such as the role of nurse manager.
+With a combination of knowledge, experience, and compassion, registered nurses are an integral part of the medical team.
+Therefore, it is important that registered nurses stay up to date with any new technology and tools, as these skills help provide patients and families with the best care and also help to support the physicians they work with.

 What is the workplace of a Registered Nurse like?